rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 After updating the registry, Cargo checks our `[dependencies]` and downloads any we don’t have yet.
 In this case, while we only said we wanted to depend on `rand`, we’ve also grabbed a copy of `libc`.
 This is because `rand` depends on `libc` to work.
-After downloading them, it compiles them, and then compiles our project.
+After downloading them, it compiles them and then compiles our project.

 If we run `cargo build` again, we’ll get different output: